 - Physical trauma to the head can result in damage to a person’s long or short-term memory.
 This could occur in a car accident, a fall or a blow to the head during a vicious assault.

 - Other things that can cause impairment to memory are excessive use of alcohol or drugs, a stroke, lack of sleep, a brain tumour, brain infections or prolonged malnutrition.

 There are two chief types of memory loss or amnesia which can affect a person who has experienced a head injury.
 These are either retrograde or anterior grade amnesia.

 - Retrograde Amnesia: It involves damage to memories which formed prior to the accident.
 This could only involve the actual accident or trauma, so a person is unable to recall the events which led to his or her ordeal.
 They will not recall the car accident or the fight which caused the blow to the head.
 Other times, memories from hours, days, weeks or even years ago will simply disappear.

-- Anterior Grade: This memory loss is a form of memory impairment where the memories after the accident or trauma will be obliterated.
+- Anterior Grade: This memory loss is a form of memory impairment where the memories of the accident or trauma will be obliterated.
 This means it will be difficult to form new memories.
-An affected person may have a 30-minute conversation with a friend but be unable to recall a single second of it afterwards.
+An affected person may have a 30-minute conversation with a friend but be unable to recall a single second of it afterward.

 The Recovery Of Memory

 Whether or not a person will ever recover their lost memories is largely dependable on the severity of the damage inflicted on the brain.
 Sometimes with certain types of cognitive therapy conducted by a specialist, an individual will at some point regain their lost memories.